Unmatched Palliative and Hospice Home Care

 - Medical treatment tolerance.

 - Knowing your condition and understanding your choices of medical care

 Hospice Home Care: You must generally be considered to be terminal or within six months of death to be eligible for most hospice programs or to receive hospice benefits from your insurance.

 Palliative Home Care: There are no time constraints for palliative care.
 Palliative care can be received during any stage of ill health, terminal or not.

-Hospice: Most hospice programs concentrate primarily upon comfort rather than trying to slow down the later stages of an aggressive disease.
+Hospice: Most hospice programs concentrate primarily upon comfort rather than trying to slow down the later stages of aggressive disease.
 By choosing to no longer make efforts into long-term prolonging of life, patients with hospice care can concentrate on getting the most out of the time they have left.
-Allowing them to avoid some negative side-effects that can come with life prolonging treatments.
+Allowing them to avoid some negative side-effects that can come with life-prolonging treatments.
 Most hospice patients are able to achieve comfort allowing them to focus on the emotional and practical issues of dying.

-Palliative Care: Because palliative care has no time limits to when care can be received, it acts as a way to fill the gap for those who need and want comfort through any stage of disease, both terminal or chronic.
+Palliative Care: Because palliative care has no time limits to when care can be received, it acts as a way to fill the gap for those who need and want comfort through any stage of the disease, both terminal or chronic.
 There are no expectations that a palliative care program, will avoid life-prolonging therapies.

 Getting Palliative Care at Home is Easy.
 Just Ask For It.

 You may already have been referred to a palliative care team, but if not, it’s important to ask your doctor for a referral.
 Alvita Care Palliative Care teams work together with primary physicians, so individuals do not have to give up their own doctors.

 This is a general outline for hospice and palliative care programs.
 There are going be exceptions since each case is different.
 Some palliative programs will provide care that focuses on end-of-life care, and some hospice care programs concentrate more on life-prolonging treatments.
 Consult your physician or care-administrator for the best service for you.